This chapter of our documentation is still in beta. We welcome feedback, corrections,

 transcription of your mayoral show.

-Collate necessary editions for your show and write textual notes.
-You may also start
+Collate prior editions of your show and write textual notes.
+You may also start work

 Create your edition bibliography from LEMDO’s bibliography template, add your collation